Here’s another term to add to your digital marketing lexicon: lifecycle marketing.

 To be a master of customer lifecycle marketing, one must possess a genuine understanding of their target audience and be ready to work toward retaining and growing customer value over the long term.

-Generally, a lifecycle marketing plan is a three-phase framework, Attract, Sell and Wow.
+Generally, a lifecycle marketing plan is a three-phase framework, Collect, Convert and Create.
 Each phase consists of three stages that include basic strategies and tactics that coalesce into a single, self-sustaining process.
 Rolling out a customer lifecycle marketing plan is a lot easier when done in these phases and can be done quickly and affordably with easy-to-use automation technology from Keap.

-The goal of the Attract Phase is to get the attention of the consumers you want to buy your products or service.
-The stages include Target, Attract Interest and Collect Leads.
+The goal of the Collect Phase is to get the attention of the consumers you want to buy your products or service.
+The stages include Target, Attract and Capture Leads.

 - Target – Targeting is when you identify specific types of individuals then address them directly with your marketing.
 Most common ways to target an audience are by interests, behavior, demographics, location, context, (targeting by topic on the page, which is matched with the corresponding message of your ad to reach and connect to an audience with an interest in your product or service), device, etc.

-- Attract Interest– Attract visitors to your website with great content like ebooks, infographics, research reports, webinars, social media and blog posts.
+- Attract– Attract visitors to your website with great content like ebooks, infographics, research reports, webinars, social media and blog posts.

-- Collect leads – Use a web form that includes offers, free consultations or premium content to encourage visitors to sign up for your email list.
+- Capture – Use a web form that includes offers, free consultations or premium content to encourage visitors to sign up for your email list.

-Sell is the second phase of the Lifecycle Marketing model.
+Convert is the second phase of the Lifecycle Marketing model.
 This is your unique strategy that makes your product or service the obvious choice when those you’ve attracted are ready to buy.
-Sell Phase stages are Educate, Offer and Close.
+Convert Phase stages are Engage, Offer and Close.

-- Educate – Create a consistent campaign of useful information with automated, personalized follow-up messages.
+- Engage – Create a consistent campaign of useful information with automated, personalized follow-up messages.

 - Offer – The best way to craft an offer is to observe past customer actions and create a buying process map, then provide an irresistible offer.